 - Meet with department chair to seek approval of major courses.

 - Meet with department chair in appropriate discipline to seek approval for general education courses.

-In order to be eligible to study abroad, students need to have been matriculated at Western for two semesters and have a minimum 2.75 GPA.
+In order to be eligible to study abroad, students need to have been matriculated at WCSU for two semesters and have a minimum 2.75 GPA.
 When you have completed your entire ISEP application, you will need to schedule a half-hour interview with the ISEP Coordinator.
 For more information, see Frequently Asked Questions – General Topics.

 International Services Office

 InterCultural Affairs, Student Center 207